NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

 ### Objective of sub-project

-One paragraph about the objective of the subproject needs to be added.
+One paragraph about the objective of the sub-project needs to be added.
 This should include enough information to help yourself and others to understand why you are doing this processing.
-If you need more details, open an issue, add more details, and put the issue number in this subproject section.
+If you need more details, open an issue, add more details, and put the issue number in this sub-project section.
 In the case of an `.R` file, this part will be a comment.

 ```r
 #  [First section general info]